ettore9x9/pyplot-sa/README.md

 Statistical Analysis comparing two autonomous robots
 ====================================================

-Statistical analysis of the first assignment of research track 1 course, considering two different implementations of the behavior.
+Statistical analysis of the [first assignment of research track 1 course](https://github.com/ettore9x9/RT1_assignment1.git), considering two different implementations of the robot controller.

 The goal of this assignment is to find out which one of the two implementations performs better in terms of:
 * Average time to complete one lap.